Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: The Recursive Solver

-We the following algorithm \texttt{BuildPreconditioners} to build the sequence of preconditioners and Cholesky factors.
+We use the algorithm \texttt{BuildPreconditioners} to build the sequence of preconditioners and Cholesky factors.
 In Section~\ref{sec:ultra}, we define the routine \texttt{UltraSparsify} for weighted graphs, and thus implicitly for Laplacian matrices.
-For general irreducible \sddm-matrices $A$, we express $A$ as a sum of matrices $A_{L}$ and $A_{D}$ as explained in Proposition~\ref{pro:reduceToLaplacians}, and return $A_{D}$ plus the ultra-sparsifier of the Laplacian matrix $A_{L}$.
+To define \texttt{UltraSparsify} for general irreducible \sddm-matrices $A$, we express $A$ as a sum of matrices $A_{L}$ and $A_{D}$ as explained in Proposition~\ref{pro:reduceToLaplacians}, and set